BitcoinDesign/Guide/guide/foundations/backups.md

 Since adding a pass-phrase will generate a different wallet, it is best to add it when first creating the wallet, and before storing any bitcoin in its addresses.

-It's worth noting that most hardware wallets support pass-phrases, but most software wallet applications do not.
+It's worth noting that most hardware wallets support pass-phrases, while most software wallet applications do not.

 {% include image.html
    image = "/assets/images/guide/foundations/backups/offline-discoveryprotection.png"